Top Priorities for CIOs in 2025: Insights from Info-Tech Research Group's Annual Report

 Ensuring high data quality is essential for AI effectiveness.
 CIOs must implement rigorous data governance frameworks to improve data accuracy and reliability, empowering teams to leverage AI responsibly while preventing data silos and security risks.

-CIOs are advised to democratize access to data and AI capabilities to foster innovation.
-Establishing robust data governance and clear AI strategies will empower teams to utilize AI tools responsibly while mitigating risks like data silos and security vulnerabilities.
+CIOs are advised to democratise access to data and AI capabilities to foster innovation.
+Establishing robust data governance and clear AI strategies will empower teams to utilise AI tools responsibly while mitigating risks like data silos and security vulnerabilities.

 CIOs must foster a knowledge-centric culture by upskilling employees and encouraging knowledge-sharing across teams.
 This approach enhances workforce adaptability and drives informed decision-making in the face of disruptive technologies.

 Upskilling and reskilling employees are essential to closing talent gaps in AI and cybersecurity.
-CIOs are encouraged to prioritize internal talent development through comprehensive education and training programs, enhancing workforce adaptability and engagement.
+CIOs are encouraged to prioritise internal talent development through comprehensive education and training programs, enhancing workforce adaptability and engagement.

-With the rise of AI-driven cyberattacks, it is strongly recommended that organizations adopt Zero Trust security models that emphasize continuous identity verification.
-Strengthening Identity and Access Management (IAM) systems and employee security training are critical steps in fortifying defenses.
+With the rise of AI-driven cyberattacks, it is strongly recommended that organisations adopt zero-trust security models that emphasise continuous identity verification.
+Strengthening Identity and Access Management (IAM) systems and employee security training are critical steps in fortifying defences.

 CIOs must adopt principle-based risk management strategies to proactively identify and mitigate risks associated with rapidly evolving technologies, including AI and quantum computing.
 Early risk assessment will enable smoother adoption and sustained innovation.

 Fostering cross-functional collaboration through product-centric teams accelerates AI deployment and ensures alignment with business objectives.
-This approach breaks down traditional silos, streamlines development, and maximizes AI-driven value.
+This approach breaks down traditional silos, streamlines development, and maximises AI-driven value.

 For exclusive and data-driven commentary from Info-Tech's analysts and experts, including Brian Jackson, and access to the complete CIO Priorities 2025 report, please contact [email protected].